execas/execas.github.io/_posts/2019-02-28-floating-point-in-c.md

 sizeof(long double): 128 bits
 ```

-> Note: Compiling the above code on a 32-bit system, or using `gcc -m32 ...` may give a `long double` size of 96 bits.
+> Note: Compiling the above code on a 32-bit system, or using `gcc -m32 ...` may give a long double size of 96 bits.

 The maximum and minimum values a floating-point data type can store, is determined by the memory it uses for storage (as well as its representation, which will be covered later).

 ### Maximum and minimum values

-`float.h` (see `$ man float.h`), part of the C Standard Library, can be used to examine some of the properties of these types, for example maximum and minimum values:
+`float.h`, part of the C Standard Library, can be used to examine some of the properties of these types, for example maximum and minimum values:

 ```c
 /*